 This 3-in-1 jacket has a problem with ventilation common with 3-in-1s.
 The pit-zips only vent the outer jacket, not through the insulation.
-We do not think that the Snowbelle's shell material is very breathable, but the pit zips definitely helped with ventilation.
-The Snowbelle's insulation is synthetic and will breathe slightly, or at least wick away moisture from the inside.
+We do not think the Snowbelle's shell material is very breathable, but the pit zips helped ventilation.
+The Snowbelle's insulation is synthetic and will breathe slightly or wick away moisture from the inside.

-Sometimes 3-in-1 type jackets can appear bulkier and less flattering than regular insulated ski jackets.
-We were pleasantly surprised to find that the Snowbelle maintains a relatively flattering silhouette.
-However, Patagonia's relaxed fit sizing was on the large and bulky side.
-We like the contrasting inner lining color of the jacket, and think the liner jacket is cute on its own, especially with the non-grid-stitched side out.
+Sometimes 3-in-1 type jackets appear bulkier and less flattering than regular insulated ski jackets.
+However, the Snowbelle maintains a relatively flattering silhouette.
+Patagonia's relaxed fit sizing was on the large and bulky side.
+We like the contrasting inner lining color and think the liner jacket is cute on its own.

 The outer shell jacket of the Snowbelle contains most of its features.
-It has all the ski specific features you could hope for, including a powder skirt, pass and goggle pockets, as well as a media pocket with a headphone port.
+It has all the ski-specific features you could hope for, including a powder skirt, pass and goggle pockets, as well as a media pocket with a headphone port.
 The problem with most 3-in-1 style jackets is that when the inner jacket is zipped into the shell, most of these features become inaccessible.
-This problem can be solved by just wearing the two jackets as independent layers instead of zipping them together.
+We can solve this problem by just wearing the two jackets as independent layers instead of zipping them together.

-The best feature this jacket has is RECCO avalanche technology, which usually only comes in higher-end jackets.
+The best feature this jacket has is RECCO technology, which usually only comes in higher-end jackets.
 Our favorite thing about the liner jacket is that it has zippered handwarmer pockets, so we can store things like keys or a wallet in them if we wear just the liner out.
-There is now one accessible chest pocket in the liner jacket as well, which is helpful if you do want to wear these jackets connected.
+There is now one accessible chest pocket in the liner jacket, which is helpful if you want to wear these jackets connected.

-We're not sure this jacket is worth the money.
-It is ok at most things and will keep you dry and comfortable on the slopes, but we suspect it will wet out sooner than a higher quality Gore-Tex jacket, and it is not as warmly insulated as something with down or more synthetic insulation.
+The Patagonia 3-in-1 Snowbelle is one of the more expensive 3-in-1 jackets on the market, and we're not sure this jacket is worth the money.
+It is okay at most things and will keep you dry and comfortable on the slopes.
+Still, we suspect it will wet out sooner than a higher quality Gore-Tex jacket, and it is not as warmly insulated as something with down or more synthetic insulation.